Chilling effect: Usage

-Chilling Effect: Internationally
+International community

 In the international community, chilling effects typically are used to refer to government or political censorship on democratic systems and actors, including journalists/media, academic institutions, and judicial functions.

 Chilling Effects in international law cases can be separated into "regulatory chill" or "chilling expressions" issues.
 The first refers to when a government or nation refrains from passing legislation or exercising their authority over their political territory in order to avoid repercussions from international actors and/or foreign investors.
 Threats of sanctioning or pulling out from investment, or dismantling trade deals are some of the ways regulatory chill can be achieved.

 In 2011, the Australia government passed a law that required all tobacco products to be sold in plain packaging in an effort to reduce smoking by making cigarette packs less appealing.
-In November of that year, tobacco company Phillips Morris Asia sued Australia on the basis that the law harmed their business and broke trade agreement rules between Hong Kong and Australia (this type of lawsuit is known as investment arbitration).
+In November of that year, tobacco company Phillips Morris Asia sued Australia on the basis that the law harmed their business and broke trade agreement rules between Hong Kong and Australia.
+This type of lawsuit is known as investment arbitration.

 At the same time, the New Zealand government was preparing to pass similar legislation but delayed it for six and a half years while waiting for the lawsuit to conclude, in fear it would also get sued by tobacco companies for similar reasoning.

-In 2015, Australia own the case when the Permanent Court of Arbitration concluded that Phillip Morris had performed an “abuse of rights” and ordered the company to assume the cost of the trial.
+In 2015, Australia won the case when the Permanent Court of Arbitration concluded that Phillip Morris had performed an “abuse of rights” and ordered the company to assume the cost of the trial.
 Following this verdict, New Zealand moved forward with their own packaging legislation.

+In Poland, a set of disciplinary rules allowed the government to question or punish judges for their court decisions or for requesting guidance from the Court of Justice of the European Union.
+This system was found to violate EU law in the 2021 CJEU ruling Commission v Poland (C-791/19).
+The rules created a situation of pressure on judges to avoid actions that might lead to disciplinary steps, which legal scholars describe as a chilling effect.
+The risk of penalties, even without direct punishment, limited the independence of the judiciary and its authority.